Rosita2218/GLASP-ARTICLE/GLASP ARTICLE.md

 **Q: Are there Glasp Web Highlighter alternatives with comparable features and benefits?**<br/>
 **A:** Yes, you can highlight Web content, save your notes for future reference, share your highlights with others, and collaborate on research projects with several Glasp Web Highlighter alternatives.
 These tools each have their own set of features and advantages.
 Diigo, Hypothesis, Liner, and Markup are some popular options.<br/>

+**Q: Can I highlight or save other file types like PDFs, images, and audio?**<br/>
+**A:** Yes, you can only highlight PDFs that are publicly accessible on the web, not your local PDFs.
+To do so, open the PDF file on the web, then click the `Glasp` icon to begin highlighting.
+You cannot highlight audio or images.<br/>

 **Q: Are there any privacy or security concerns with Glasp Web Highlighter?**<br/>
 **A:** Using a web highlighter in general may expose some of your browsing data to third-party services.
 It is critical to read the privacy policies of any browser extension or web app you intend to use to understand how your data will be used and safeguarded.<br/>